Umurangi Generation: Plot

-Development
+Development and release

 Umurangi Generation was developed by a Māori developer, Naphtali Faulkner.
-Faulkner developed the game in 10 months, starting full-time work on the project at the start of 2020.
+Faulkner developed the game in Unity in 10 months, starting full-time work on the project at the start of 2020.
 Before development, Faulkner worked on community apps with local Aboriginal groups, and would dabble in smaller projects in his free time.
 Faulkner says that Umurangi Generation is the first "real" game he's made.

 Faulkner was inspired to make the game's photography system after teaching their younger cousin how to use a DSLR camera, and noting that explaining it to him felt like a video game tutorial.
 The gameplay was also inspired by the item management of the Arma series noting that the loadouts for characters in Arma felt like accessories that the player gets to play with minute to minute.

 The concept of the game's world and themes stemmed from the Australian government's response to the 2020 bushfires, as well as the COVID-19 pandemic, and Faulkner's frustration at both crises being mishandled, despite the knowledge that the government had about climate change and virus control.
 Faulker views the game as a criticism of neoliberalism, stating that the goal of the political system is to comfort people in the face of elements that serve to harm them.

 Faulkner's inspiration for the game's philosophy came from his history with Respectful Design, a design philosophy with an emphasis on decolonization of art.
 Faulkner is a member of the Ngāi Te Rangi iwi of New Zealand, and Māori culture can be seen throughout the game.
 "Umurangi" is Te Reo for "Red Sky," and feathers of the Huia, a traditional bird used in Māori ritual that was hunted to extinction, appear throughout the game.

 Further inspiration for the setting and visual style included Neon Genesis Evangelion, Jet Set Radio, Shin Godzilla, and the designs of Yoji Shinkawa.
 Cyberpunk themes were also influential, but Faulkner became frustrated with the aesthetic refusing to evolve and continuing to be a reflection of the 1980s, when the genre had first developed.
 Faulkner's goal was to have Umurangi Generation be a reflection of the modern era, and has opted to use the term "shitty future" to categorize the game.

+Umurangi Generation was published by Playism, a subsidiary of Active Gaming Media.
+It was released for PC on 19 May 2020.
+A set of DLC levels titled Umurangi Generation Macro was released on 7 November 2020.
+A Nintendo Switch port including the Macro DLC subtitled Special Edition was released on 5 June 2021.
+This version was later ported to Xbox One on 17 May 2022.
+Versions for PlayStation 4 and PlayStation 5 released on 18 April 2024, alongside a VR version of the game for PlayStation VR2 and Meta Quest devices.